Albaryan/cameramouse/README.md

     After running, camera capture will open.
 There will be a selected rectangular area.
     That area is the movement area.
-    Preffered hand size is 2/3 of movement area.
+    Preffered hand size is 2/3 of the movement area.

     # To Move:              Stick index finger to middle finger and move hand in the ractangular area.
                             If fingers are seperated, mouse will not move.